DC Comics Absolute Edition

-DC Comics Absolute Edition is a series of archival quality printings of graphic novels published by DC Comics and its imprints WildStorm Productions and Vertigo.
+DC Comics Absolute Edition is a series of archival quality printings of graphic novels published by DC Comics and its imprints WildStorm and Vertigo.
 Each is presented in a hardcover and slipcased edition with cloth bookmark consisting of one or more books which include restored, corrected and recolored versions of the original work, reprinted at 8x12 in.
 Also included are supplemental materials regarding the creation of the work, including sketches, comic scripts and memos.

 Titles

 The following titles in the series have been released or announced.